robbyklein/Codename-RT/README.md

 ## 1. Project Overview <a name="project-overview"></a>

 - **Project Name**: Codename-RT
-- **Description**: We are making a clone of Leauge of Legends, but singleplayer!
+- **Description**: We are making a clone of League of Legends, but single-player!
 - **Status**: Early Stages

 ---